Did Seahawks land an NFL draft steal in Michigan State’s Malik McDowell?

 - Boeing grounds 737 MAX planes over quality issue with engine

 “You’re getting a gold mine,’’ Burton said.
-“Raw with great ability and he’s aggressive and he’s a smart kid.
+“Raw with great ability, and he’s aggressive and he’s a smart kid.
 You’re sitting on a gold mine.’’

 Maybe you wouldn’t expect Burton to say anything else.

-But Burton happily swats away all the various criticisms that were lobbied at McDowell before the draft, assessments that many think led to him falling into the second round at No. 35 after he had entered the year considered not only a lock to go in the first round but projected by many scouts as likely to be among the first 10 picks.
+But Burton happily swats away all the various criticisms that were lobbed at McDowell before the draft, assessments that many think led to him falling into the second round at No. 35 after he had entered the year considered not only a lock to go in the first round but projected by many scouts as likely to be among the first 10 picks.

 “I wouldn’t call any draft pick a slip,’’ Burton said.
 “I mean, top 35 in the country?’’